MSCS student at NYU Courant

-I graduated from Auburn University with a B.S. in Computer Science and a minor in Statistics in Spring 2026.
-In Fall 2026, I will begin my Master's in Computer Science at NYU Courant.
-I have experience with Python, PyTorch, SQL, C#, JavaScript and more.
+Graduated from Auburn University in Spring 2026 with a B.S. in Computer Science and a minor in Statistics.
+Beginning an M.S. in Computer Science at NYU Courant in Fall 2026.
+Experienced with Python, PyTorch, SQL, C#, JavaScript, and more.

 I am currently looking for AI/ML related Summer 2027 internships.
-Please reach out!
+Feel free to reach out!

 This paper analyzes how and why VLMs such as GPT-4o have high scores on multimodal benchmarks, but often fail on extremely simple, abstract vision tasks.